manojahs/ReactJs/README.md

 If there are so many components then ur useeffect should work only for one specific component then u can use that state in the array. this kind of use affect array we call it as Dependency array. whenever count value changes use effect will print the console data

+-> In one component u can add many UseEffect hooks

 ```